ryanitt/TriviaTitans/README.md

 As well as the latest LTS version of Node.js: https://nodejs.org/en

 The connections to the database are not valid for those that are not authenticated as of now, access can be requested.
+If you are authenticated to access our databases, you need to download MongoDB Compass to test with the databases: https://www.mongodb.com/products/compass

 After downloading the contents of the repository.
 Enter the **trivia-titans** directory through your terminal.
 We recommend opening on Visual Studio Code.
 Enter the following command: